mammet/firewalld/README.md

-These are some scripts for configuring firewalld.
+These are some scripts for configuring firewalld and NFTables.